FelicienLL/mapbayr/README.md

 0.000 0.000 // additive error on parent drug
 0.100 0.000 0.200 // proportional error on metabolite
 0.000 0.000 0.000 0.000 // additive error on metabolite
+// reminder: sigma values can be recorded in multiple $SIGMA blocks
 ```

-  - Optional:
-      - Sigma values can be recorded in multiple blocks such as in a
-        regular mrgsolve model code.

 ### 6\. `$TABLE` block or `$ERROR` block